-- Completion of sub-slab SVI investigations at up to five off-site structures.
-A selection of properties proposed for solicitation are depicted on Figure 2. - Sub-slab SVI investigations will be completed in accordance with NYSDOH's Guidance for Evaluating Soil Vapor Intrusion in the State of New York, October 2006 and will include collection of sub-slab soil vapor samples and air samples and the completion of a NYSDOH Indoor Air Quality Questionnaire and Building Inventory.

-- Sub-slab soil vapor points will be installed by advancing a 1⁄4-inch drill bit immediately below the slab (anticipated one foot or less) using a handheld electric hammer drill.
-Sub-slab soil vapor points will be installed, leak tested, and sampled in accordance with NYSDOH's Guidance for Evaluating Soil Vapor Intrusion in the State of New York, October 2006. - SVI air and sub-slab soil vapor samples will be collected using 6-liter summa canisters fitted with 8-hour regulators (for commercial and industrial use buildings) or 24-hour regulators (for buildings which include residential use on any floor) and analyzed for VOCs via EPA Method TO-15.
-Additionally, indoor air samples will be analyzed for PCE, TCE, cis-1,2-DCE, and vinyl chloride via EPA Method TO-15 Selective Ion Monitoring (SIM) analysis. - Up to 20 air samples (5 sub-slab, 5 first floor indoor air, 5 basement indoor air, 4 outdoor air, 1 duplicate), will be analyzed for VOCs via EPA Method TO-15.
+- Completion of sub-slab SVI structure sampling at up to five off-site structures.
+Off-site structures will be selected based on analytical results from off-site soil vapor points and discussions with NYSDEC and NYSDOH.
+A daycare center identified to the north of the Site will be included in the properties solicited for off-site SVI investigations.
+Three properties north of the Site, including the daycare center mentioned above, will be solicited for SVI structure sampling due to MTA restrictions which prohibit installation of exterior soil vapor points and monitoring wells on that portion of Wyckoff Avenue. - Sub-slab SVI structure sampling will be completed in accordance with NYSDOH's Guidance for Evaluating Soil Vapor Intrusion in the State of New York, October 2006 and will include collection of sub-slab soil vapor samples and air samples and the completion of a NYSDOH Indoor Air Quality Questionnaire and Building Inventory. - Sub-slab soil vapor points will be installed by advancing a 1⁄4-inch drill bit immediately below the slab (anticipated one foot or less) using a handheld electric hammer drill.
+Sub-slab soil vapor points will be installed, leak tested, and sampled in accordance with NYSDOH's Guidance for Evaluating Soil Vapor Intrusion in the State of New York, October 2006. - SVI air and sub-slab soil vapor samples will be collected using 6-liter summa canisters fitted with 8-hour (any building with only commercial property use) or 24-hour regulators (any building with residential use) and analyzed for VOCs via EPA Method TO-15. - Up to 18 air samples (5 sub-slab, 5 first floor indoor air, 5 basement indoor air, 2 outdoor air, and 1 duplicate), will be analyzed for VOCs via EPA Method TO-15.
 Duplicate soil vapor samples will be collected at a frequency of one per 20 samples.
-Ambient outdoor air samples will be collected at a minimum frequency of one sample per day. - Paired sub-slab soil vapor/indoor air locations will be determined in the field at the time of the building inspection.
+Ambient outdoor air samples will be collected at a frequency of one sample per day. - Paired sub-slab soil vapor/indoor air locations will be determined in the field at the time of the building inspection.
 Locations will be selected in accordance with Section 2.6.2 of the NYSDOH's Guidance for Evaluating Soil Vapor Intrusion in the State of New York, October 2006.
 Paired samples will be installed and collected in central locations away from building footing foundations and if possible, biased towards the Site/source of soil vapor impacts.
-Other factors which may impact SVI sample locations include presence of flooring (tile or wood flooring), building operations/traffic, and chemical storage locations. - Draft results from the sub-slab SVI sampling events, including completed Indoor Air Quality Questionnaires and Building Inventories, and laboratory analytical data will be provided to NYSDEC and NYSDOH on receipt.
-Final results will be provided to NYSDEC and NYSDOH as part of the SC Report, discussed in Section 2.5 below.
+Other factors which may impact SVI sample locations include presence of flooring (tile or wood flooring), building operations/traffic, and chemical storage locations.

+Draft results from each soil vapor sampling event, including completed Indoor Air Quality Questionnaires and Building Inventories, and laboratory analytical data will be provided to the NYSDEC and NYSDOH on receipt.
+Final results will be provided to the NYSDEC and NYSDOH as part of the SC Report, discussed in Section 2.8 below.

-2.3 Survey of Investigation Locations
+2.5 Survey of Investigation Locations